Principles of consent: General principles and role of Participant Information Sheets

 General principles of consent for all studies:

-The Participant Information Sheet (PIS) is not usually the only information provided to potential participants.
+The Participant Information Sheet (PIS) is not usually the only information provided to potential participants and it may be provided in a range of formats, including electronically.
 The consent process usually also involves a conversation between one or more members of the research team and the potential participant.
 If the potential participant would like further information, they may also talk to an independent person.

 It is known that you can improve understanding by providing information in a number of different formats (e.g. by providing a written PIS that supports a conversation).